 Farm & Harper – Restaurant and Café ★

 25 High St, Whitstable CT5 1AP

-Farm and Harper is a friendly venue, offering breakfast and lunch (with occasional additional dinner events) at a good price.
-The menu is marked for allergens, however they will also substitute elements to make your meal safe.
+I love Farm and Harper.
+It’s a friendly venue, offering breakfast and lunch (with occasional additional dinner events) at a good price.
+The menu is marked for allergens, however they will also substitute ingredients to make other dishes safe, if they can.
 When ordering, the chef will advise what can be altered/offered.
-I absolutely recommend the Buddha Bowl.
-Gluten free bread is always available.
+Gluten free bread and burger buns are available, which means that menu items ‘on toast’ and burgers can also be prepared gluten free.
 And they usually have gluten free cake too.
 I gather they have also recently started offering takeaway… So, grab lunch and head to the beach.

 Around The Clock (Breakfast, Lunch & Dinner) ★

 Around The Clock serves traditional British breakfast, café-style snacks and meals.
 It offers flexibility and even has a separate freezer area for gluten free bread, etc to avoid cross-contamination.
 Furthermore, they are able to provide gluten free bread and some cake (a different offer each week, locally home-baked).
 The sausages, etc are also gluten free for breakfasts.

 Castellum Pizzeria (restaurant eating) ★

 Castellum is an Independent Italian Pizzeria in Whitstable sharing delicious and unique pizzas and other traditional Italian food.
 They offer excellent Italian gluten free pizza bases (commercially supplied), which they place on foil to protect them both in preparation and baking.
 Pizza toppings are prepared in a separate area and they take steps to avoid cross-contamination as far as they can.
 I have eaten Castellum Pizzas (both at the restaurant and as takeaway) many times and they are absolutely delicious.